Warm white sand beaches, crystal indigo seas, romantic Caribbean nights.

 Translation into Spanish: The required documents must be translated into Spanish by a certified translation office/bureau in your country.
 This process must be done before your arrival to the hotel.

 Apostille: Is a certificate that authenticates the signature of the public official who has signed the document.
 An apostille certificate confirms the person who signed a document has the authority to do so and that the document should therefore be recognized as legal without further evidence in another member state of the Hague Convention.
 The Apostille must be required in the State where the document was made.
 The Foreign Offices of each state and country can provide the apostille.
 In fact, you should apostille the documents before arrive to the hotel.

 - Blood Tests: Are required for legal weddings in Mexico.
 HIV, syphilis, gonorrhea, herpes and all the STD´s are tested.
 Tests must be performed in Mexico by a certified doctor (for the medical certificate).
 The MICE Manager will arrange the doctor appointment in your hotel room.
 It is very important to mention that If one of the tests cames back positive the ceremony cannot be performed.

 If the bride or the groom own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the Sales Executive due that these type of marriages need to follow different legal requirements.

 - For Civil weddings: The marriage certificate will be given to the couple at the end of the Ceremony in Spanish.
-If you require a copy of your marriage certificate please inform your MICE Manager during your interview.
+If you require a copy of your marriage certificate please inform your onsite wedding coordinator during your interview.

 - Important: We kindly ask you to verify the procedure that you will have to follow in order to legalize your marriage in your country, as sometimes an apostille is required.
 If you need to Apostille your Marriage Certificate, please be advised that you will have to cover the amount of this service. * Riu Hotels & Resorts is not responsible for this legal procedure.